Courses on the 2018 Funded Course List are subsidised for students who commence their training between 1 January and 31 December 2018.

 Finding a funded course

-- Better align with industry needs and workforce demands.
+- Align with industry needs and workforce demands.

 - Represent Government priorities, including rolling out the National Disability Insurance Scheme (NDIS), responding to family violence, and completing Victoria’s infrastructure projects.